 What We Do

 Before Glass Half Full was created in 2020, there were no glass recycling facilities in New Orleans.
-We offer multiple free drop-off hubs across the city, where we collect glass “waste” from residents throughout Louisiana.
-We also offer collection services for residents, businesses, and events spanning several parishes.
+In addition to free drop-off hubs across the city, we offer collection services for residents, businesses, and events spanning several parishes.
 Once we’ve diverted this glass from the landfill, we sort it by color and remove all plastic and metal components.

-This all happens right here in New Orleans; nothing is ever shipped out of the state or overseas for processing.
+This all happens right here in Louisiana; nothing is ever shipped out of the state or overseas for processing.
 That way, we’re transforming glass “waste” into a resource that actually benefits the community doing the recycling.

 Distributing our sustainable, recycled glass sand.